opnfv/vswitchperf/docs/testing/developer/index.rst

    ./requirements/vswitchperf_ltp.rst

 *****************************
-VSPERF - IETF Internet Draft
+VSPERF IETF Internet Draft
 *****************************

 .. toctree::
-   :caption: IETF Internet Draft
+   :caption: vSwitch Internet Draft
-   :maxdepth: 5
+   :maxdepth: 1
-   :numbered: 5
+   :numbered: 1

-`Benchmarking Virtual Switches in OPNFV <https://tools.ietf.org/html/draft-ietf-bmwg-vswitch-opnfv-01>`_

-Drafts (xml) are maintained in IETF repo. https://tools.ietf.org/html/
+This IETF INternet Draft on `Benchmarking Virtual Switches in OPNFV <https://tools.ietf.org/html/draft-ietf-bmwg-vswitch-opnfv-01>`_ was developed by VSPERF contributors and is  maintained in the IETF repo. at https://tools.ietf.org/html/

 ********************************
 VSPERF Scenarios and CI Results